dkackman/chia-repl/packages/chia-daemon/README.md

 - Since all service calls go through the daemon there is no need for other endpoint configuration
 - All RPC calls are async
-- Since all rpc call are dyanmically invoked there is no need to update the library with new chia release.
+- Since all rpc call are dynamically invoked there is no need to update the library with new Chia releases.
 (i.e. if you invoke `daemon.wallet.foo()` it will call make an RPC to a function named `foo` at that endpoint and error if it doesn't exist there)

 ```javascript